Apollo 13 (pinball): Multiball modes

 When 13-ball starts, the bottom post raises and stays up for about 10 seconds.
 Five balls are launched, and after about 5 seconds the 8 balls in the 8-ball holder are released, all at once.
 There is no ball saver.
 During 13-ball, the Rocket is lit for Jackpots.
 After a Jackpot, the bottom post is not raised, increasing the difficulty of play.

 After 5 Jackpots have been collected, the Super 13-Ball Jackpot is lit.

+Gary Stern and the design team of this game posed for the cover story of the November 1995 edition of Play Meter, shown with the machine and 13 large pinballs.